-- (a) A citizen who is actively engaged in the residential home building industry in connection with affordable housing. - (b)A citizen who is actively engaged in the banking or mortgage banking industry in connection with affordable housing. - (c)A citizen who is a representative of those areas of labor actively engaged in home building in connection with affordable housing. - (d)A citizen who is actively engaged as an advocate for low-income persons in connection with affordable housing. - (e)A citizen who is actively engaged as a for-profit provider of affordable housing. - (f)A citizen who is actively engaged as a not-for-profit provider of affordable housing. - (g)A citizen who is actively engaged as a real estate professional in connection with affordable housing. - (h)A citizen who actively serves on the local planning agency pursuant to s.
-163.3174.
-If the local planning agency is comprised of the governing board of the county or municipality, the governing board may appoint a designee who is knowledgeable in the local planning process. - (i)A citizen who resides within the jurisdiction of the local governing body making the appointments. - (j)A citizen who represents employers within the jurisdiction. - (k)A citizen who represents essential services personnel, as defined in the local housing assistance plan.
+- Citizen actively engaged in the residential home building industry in connection with affordable housing. - Citizen actively engaged in the banking or mortgage banking industry in connection with affordable housing. - Citizen Representative of those areas of labor actively engaged in home building in connection with affordable housing. - Citizen actively engaged as an advocate for low-income persons in connection with affordable housing. - Citizen actively engaged as a for-profit provider of affordable housing. - Citizen actively engaged as a not-for-profit provider of affordable housing. - Citizen actively engaged as a real estate professional in connection with affordable housing. - Citizen actively serving on the local planning agency pursuant to s.163.3174.

+- Citizen residing within the jurisdiction of the local governing body making the appointments. - Citizen who represents employers within the jurisdiction. - Citizen who represents essential services personnel, as defined in the local housing assistance plan